gvwilson/sensibleadventures/nardica/nardica.md

 "Luckily,
 he was able to make time in his schedule for you."
 She turned and began to hobble toward shore.
-As she did so,
+As she did,
-the armored bot pivoted smoothly on its heavy treads and lowered one of its arms.
+the armored bot pivoted smoothly and almost silently on its heavy treads and lowered one of its arms.
-Someone had turned the "0" of the "G-80" stencilled on its side into a scowling face.
+Without looking,
-The elderly doctor sat on it as if being carried along a pier by a war machine designed for inflicting mayhem was the most natural thing in the world.
+the elderly doctor sat on it as if were a park bench--- as if being carried along a pier by a century-old machine designed for inflicting mayhem was the most natural thing in the world.

-Aunt Naggie patted the machine as it went by.
-"What are you doin', woman?"
+"Show-off,"
 Uncle Jack grumbled.
-"It ain't an affin' dog."
+"That thing ain't an affin' dog."

 "It might as well be for the way Doctor Johel looks after it," Wales observed drily.
 He picked up his toolbox and nudged Iffy with his elbow.
-"Come along, apprentice.
+"Come along, my young apprentice.
 Our day's not over yet."

-Half a dozen people stood together at the base of the pier under the watchful eyes of another pair of Marines.
+Half a dozen people stood waiting at the base of the pier under the watchful eyes of another pair of Marines.
-Iffy recognized a couple of them as crew from the ships tied up on either side of the *Guinevere*.
+Iffy recognized some of them as crew from the ships tied up on either side of the *Guinevere*.
 One nodded to Uncle Jack,
+who grunted in return,
-who returned the nod with a grunt, but no one said hello.
+but no one said hello.
+Iffy's cheeks burned under their curious, resentful stares, and hoped they would be allowed back to their ships once the little parade had passed.

-They followed the G-80 to the harbor gate, where a bus painted the same navy blue as the Marines' uniforms waited for them.
+They followed Doctor Johel an the G-80 to the harbor gate, where a bus painted the same navy blue as the Marines' uniforms waited for them.
-The bot waited patiently as Doctor Johel got to her feet.
+The G-80 waited patiently as Doctor Johel got to her feet.
 "After you," she said,
 gesturing at the bus's open door.
 Wales dipped his head once again and climbed aboard